-ARTH:3325 Kings, Gods, and Heroes: Art of Ancient Mesopotamia and Persia 3 s.h.
+ARTH:3325 Kings, Gods, and Heroes: Art of the Ancient

 Arts, kings, and cultures of Mesopotamia, Syria, and Iran; sculpture, seals, pottery, metalworking, architecture.

 ARTH:3330 Classical Greek Art 3 s.h.

 Art and architecture of classical Greece (ca. 480-323 B.C.); monuments of this period-from Parthenon in Athens to Aphrodite of Knidos-often viewed as embodiments of the highest achievements in Western art and culture; classical Greek art within social, political, religious, and historical contexts; role in ancient Greek society and its impact in the 21st century.
 Same as CLSA:3227.